tjps/cch/README.md

 CCH is designed to be hooked into your build system as a step prior to compilation and offers numerous usages to fit any build system.

-CCH optionally emits #line directives so all line-number-dependent constructs (e.g. compiler errors, logging systems) are true to the original .cch file.
+CCH emits #line directives so all line-number-dependent constructs (e.g. compiler errors, logging systems) are true to the original .cch file.

 Try CCH and see what it can do for your C++ codebase today!